 - The water tank is difficult to remove due to the lack of a handle.

-- The PID control is a bit fiddly, and the temperature has a fairly large offset from the effective brewing temperature.
+- The PID control is a bit fiddly and the temperature has a quite large offset to the effective brewing temperature.

 - Quick Mill Carola in our shop.